ryoii/foxmail_password_recovery/README.md

 # Foxmail Password Recovery

-The suck foxmail save the password with a suck way locally.
-The program can load the password saved by foxmail.
+The suck foxmail save the passwords with a suck way locally.
+The program can load the passwords saved by foxmail.
-It's useful when you forgot your password.
+It's useful when you forget your password.

 ### Usage